dictation-toolbox/aenea/README.rst

 | ...and to Joel Gould for NatLink, making it possible...
 | ...and to the current maintainers of Natlink: Rudiger Wilke, Mark Lillibridge, and Quintijn Hoogenboom...
 | ...and to Christo Butcher and Dragonfly for making it easy...
-| ...and to Nuance for being so awesomly hack friendly...
+| ...and to Nuance for being so awesomely hack friendly...
 | (even if it means we have to write the grammars ourselves :-) )

 -------------------------------------------------------------------------------------------